gomorpheus/morpheus-docs/installation/app/3-node-ha/app-node-requirements-generic.rst

   - Should mirror the ``inbound`` ports below for RabbitMQ and ElasticSearch

-  - mySQL Port to External DB
+  - MySQL Port to External DB

     - 3306/tcp